 Where to Drink in New York City: Bemelmans Bar

 It doesn't get more old-school New York than The Carlyle, a marbled jewel box of a hotel where JFK and Marilyn used to meet up for trysts.
 Today, A-listers like Cameron Diaz, Mariah Carey, and Sarah Jessica Parker drop by to the discreet Art Deco-style Bemelmans Bar, where original illustrations by the famed Ludwig Bemelmans (creator of the Madeline children's books) line the walls.
-The bar is black granite, the ceiling is painted in 24-karat gold, and the wines by the glass—though $20-plus each—are a very healthy pour.
-Or order two Patron Starlets—Patron Silver tequila, St-Germain, muddled mint, fresh lime juice, simple syrup, and champagne.
+The bar is black granite, the ceiling is painted in 24-karat gold, and the wine comes by the glass—though $20-plus each—are a very healthy pour.
+Or, order two Patron Starlets—Patron Silver tequila, St-Germain, muddled mint, fresh lime juice, simple syrup, and champagne.

 Where to Eat in New York City: PJ Clarke's

 You've been living fancy—now go homestyle for dinner.
 Calorie-splurge on Cadillac burgers (bacon and cheddar, and ask for Bernaise sauce if you really want to blow it out), creamed spinach, and perfectly-salted fries at fratty-but-fabulous PJ Clarke's.
 The Third Avenue outpost —set in a two-story 1884 building, surrounded by skyscrapers—is the original and the best.
 It gets a mix of both tourists and locals coming in to hang at the bar, order oysters, and set tunes on the jukebox.